bevacqua/campaign/README.md

 ### `images`

-If you want to provide the template with images other than the optional header when creating the `campaign` client, you can provide a list of file paths and names (to reference them in your templates), as shown below.
+If you want to provide the template with embedded images _(other than the [optional email header](#headerimage) when creating the `campaign` client)_ you can set `images` to a list of file paths and names (to later reference them in your templates), as shown below.

 ```js
 [